When Chicks Outgrow Their Home

 Grown chickens require 10 square feet if they are mainly kept inside the coop.
 If they are free-ranging you will not need nearly as much room.

-You can purchase chicken waterers for this or simply make your own.
+You can purchase a chicken waterer for your coop or DIY your own.

 For temporary chick housings, use what you have like these milk cartons for water

-Like I mentioned above it is important to keep things clean so your chicks stay healthy.
-I had tried other temporary chicken coops before and found them so hard to clean out.
+It is important to keep things clean so your chicks stay healthy.
+I had tried other temporary chicken coops and found them so hard to clean.

 Don’t worry about them wandering too far off.
 Usually, they stay close by since their home is their safe place.
 But to be on the safe side I would close any doors or put up a few temporary boards if needed.

-Remember, heat lamps are one of the top causes of barn fires so please make sure yours is used safely.
+Remember, when using any artificial heat in a coop, do so at your own risk.
+Take all necessary precautions to ensure your coop is safe.
+Heat lamps are one of the top causes of barn fires, so please make sure yours is used safely.

 When your chicks outgrow their home, make sure your new home has heat lamps in a safe place